top of page

 1. Support Student Success

 Solution: Improve support and counseling for students.
-Enroll more students in the Pathways program and improve its effectiveness.
+Enroll more students in the First Year Experience program and improve its effectiveness.
 Provide culturally sensitive support for students.
 Help first generation students and their families navigate the college experience.
 Make sure students are supported in their academic goals with counseling office hours in evenings and weekends and bringing support outside of the offices to where the students are.
 Investigate, research, and ask the students.
-Do exit surveys with students that leave PCC without reaching their goals whether it is to transfer, or get an AA/AS degree or a certificate.
-Act on what we learn from these surveys.
+Do exit surveys with students that leave PCC without reaching their goal and act on what we learn from these surveys.

 2. Promote Transparent Decision-making